n1kvas/weeklyshowcase/README.md

 ## Deployment

-This application is built with Next.js and can be easily deployed to Hostinger or other hosting providers.
+This application is built with Next.js and can be easily deployed to Vercel, Hostinger, or other hosting providers.

 1. Build the application